 Your body with its trillions of cells is busily creating new and repairing old cells.
 To do this efficiently, it uses building blocks in the form of nutrients, protein, fats and carbohydrates.

-Egg and sperm cells.
-If you eat fast food, food rich in saturated fats and trans fats, that's what your body will use to build your egg and sperm cells.
+.
+The body uses fats to build your egg and sperm cells.
+If you eat fast food, food rich in saturated fats and trans fats, that's what your body will use.

 Those fats are not what makes up healthy eggs and sperm cells.
 You need healthy fatty acids in the form of monounsaturated and polyunsaturated fatty acids, like omegas 3 and 6.

 But good fats and nutrients such as zinc, selenium, iron, vitamin E, vitamin D, calcium, are not the only factors

-If that DNA is even slightly damaged all of your baby's cells will carry that damage, making him/her more prone to malformations and decreasing his/her chance of survival.
+If that DNA is even slightly damaged, all of your baby's cells will carry that damage.
+This makes him/her more prone to malformations and decreasing his/her chance of survival.